 This complete ownership also gives the investor advantages over fractional ownership and other real estate investment structures like, leveraged growth, tax deductions, and platform independence.

-Before a transaction, an Awning client advisor will work to understand an investor’s strategy and goals to find the best properties.
+Before a transaction, an Awning client agent will work to understand an investor’s strategy and goals to find the best properties.

-Then the client advisor sends properties to the investor that fit those goals, until a suitable property is found.
+Then the client agent sends properties to the investor that fit those goals, until a suitable property is found.

-The Awning advisor then works with the investor all the way through closing.
+The Awning agent then works with the investor all the way through closing.

-After closing, the Awning advisor is available to help with any issues that arise and will work to keep the investor informed about the latest developments in the market.
+After closing, the Awning agent is available to help with any issues that arise and will work to keep the investor informed about the latest developments in the market.

 Yes.
 Almost all investors purchase remotely through Awning.

 The best real estate investments are all over the country in different markets and at different times.